2022 Renault Duster Flips, Leaks Fuel In Latin NCAP Crash Test, Gets 0 Stars

 Latin NCAP explains that one of the key differences between the Renault and Dacia versions is the lack of standard side body and side head protection airbags for the model carrying the diamond logo.
 The hugely popular SUV received a 29.47-percent rating for adult occupant protection, 22.93 percent for child occupant protection, 50.79 percent for pedestrian protection, and 34.88 percent for safety assist.

 The fuel leak is particularly problematic, prompting Latin NCAP to ask Renault to recall all second-generation Duster SUVs built in Brazil.
 In addition, the automaker is being asked to do something about the door opening in the side impact as in a worst-case scenario, people could be thrown out of the car.

 It should be noted the vehicle used to evaluate pedestrian safety was a Romanian-built Duster, and Latin NCAP says the Brazilian one has a different front section that might impact the result.
+Side note – the Dacia-badged Duster was evaluated by Euro NCAP in late 2017 and received a three-star rating.

 As of October 2020, the Latin NCAP crash test is stricter than before, meaning the SUV built at the factory in Eastern Europe would likely get a lower score.
 That said, the downgrade from four to zero stars is highly unexpected, making some people wonder whether we're dealing with a case of double standards.